ajrf/GetDataProject/CodeBook.md

 ## Summarisation

-The data Summarisation comprised two steps:
+The data summarisation comprised two steps:

 - The first step was performed by Jorge L. Reyes-Ortiz *et al.*, and is described in the README.txt and features_info.txt files of https://d396qusza40orc.cloudfront.net/getdata/projectfiles/UCI%20HAR%20Dataset.zip: